I'm here to tell you how much a drawing tablet costs, the average drawing tablet price, and my recommendations!

 The Size of the Drawing Tablet

 You might want to decide, previously, how big you want your drawing tablet to be.
+This will have a big impact on the cost of the drawing tablet.

 Is it the first time you’re drawing digitally?
 Are you confident enough of your skills already?
 None of this matters, you have a lot of space, so you can get a big one?
 Do you tend to travel a lot and want to bring it with you?